SDIG LAWSUIT ALERT: Levi & Korsinsky Notifies Stronghold Digital Mining, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-New York, New York--(Newsfile Corp. - May 2, 2022) - Levi & Korsinsky, LLP notifies investors in Stronghold Digital Mining, Inc. ("Stronghold Digital Mining, Inc." or the "Company") SDIG of a class action securities lawsuit.
+New York, New York--(Newsfile Corp. - June 13, 2022) - Levi & Korsinsky, LLP notifies investors in Stronghold Digital Mining, Inc. SDIG ("Stronghold Digital Mining, Inc." or the "Company") of a class action securities lawsuit.

 The lawsuit on behalf of Stronghold Digital Mining, Inc. investors has been commenced in the the United States District Court for the Southern District of New York.
 This lawsuit is on behalf of persons and entities that purchased or otherwise acquired Stronghold Class A common stock pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company's October 2021 initial public offering.
 Follow the link below to get more information and be contacted by a member of our team: